 Level 3 apprentices will take an early years educator qualification as part of their apprenticeship.

-The level 3 standard, which has been subject to multiple delays and problems, is still in development, so apprentices have to sign up to a different framework until that is ready – for which funding has been reduced.
-The amount of funding to be given for childcare apprenticeships is still to be decided but could be as much as £8,000.
+The level 3 standard, which has been subject to multiple delays and problems, was finally published in April, but is not expected to be ready for delivery until this September.
+Apprentices have to sign up to a framework until that is ready – for which funding has been reduced.

 T Levels and apprenticeships